An Mastery-Based Approach to Learning Math

 Please use Google Chrome as your browser when working with MyMathLab.

-The documents on this page are for students who are enrolling in Math 41 or 42 (Algebra Readiness, parts I and II) or in Math 131, 132, or 133 (Combined Algebra, parts I, II, and III).
+The following documents are for students who are enrolling in Math 41 or 42 (Algebra Readiness, parts I and II) or in Math 131, 132, or 133 (Combined Algebra, parts I, II, and III).

-Students in the program must purchase the Algebra Readiness/Combined Algebra Custom Workbook & MyMathLab package from the ARC bookstore.
+Students in the program must purchase the Algebra Readiness/Combined Algebra Custom Workbook & MyMathLab package from the bookstore.
 Note that one set of materials can be used for multiple MMLC courses, if completed in consecutive semesters.
-(Do NOT purchase a stand-alone MyMathLab kit as that code will NOT work for our courses.)
-Please try to have these materials with you on the first day of class if at all possible.
+(Do not purchase a stand-alone MyMathLab kit as that code will not work for our courses.)
+Please try to have these materials with you on the first day of class, if possible.